 CAN THE IMPLANT BE CATEGORICALLY CONTRAINDICATED?

 Dental implant surgery has no absolute contraindications, even if you smoke or treat with corticosteroids.
-Even if you have been diagnosed with osteoporosis, diabetes or chemotherapy, we tell you that, in any of the above situations, you may benefit from dental implants.
+Even if you have been diagnosed with osteoporosis, diabetes or chemotherapy, we tell you that in any of the above situations you would find yourself, you can benefit from dental implants.

 At first glance, the fact that the dental implant has no absolute contraindications may seem unlikely to many, but our experience proves otherwise, more precisely that it is just a myth.

 Myths and prejudices about banning dental implants (in some cases) start from the old textbooks of surgery - implantology.
 They were introduced as a subject of study about 25-30 years ago, and most of the students at that time are implantologists who now operate.
 Some of them have a certain reluctance and take precautions, others contraindicate dental implants to patients diagnosed with certain diseases.

 On the other hand, during all this time, medicine in general and dental implantology in particular have evolved at an extremely rapid pace.
 Conditions that were once treated in a certain way are now treated differently, much more effectively.

 General contraindications refer to diseases and conditions that result in the impossibility of using a dental implant.
 These are:

 People who have suffered a myocardial infarction they can undergo dental implant surgery about 1 year after the accident.
 Those with cardiovascular disease do not have difficulty healing, but some preventive measures are required to minimize possible problems during the operation.

 Patients with diabetes they may have difficulty healing.
 In the case of mild diabetes, antibiotic therapy is done 2 days before the application of dental implants.
 After 10 days from the implant, the procedure is repeated.